TaskForceDingo/Mission-Framework/README.md

 The first number in each row is the default short range radio channel for that squad.
 The second number is the default long range channel.
 Typically the command squad is assigned to short range channel 8, and other squads are assigned channels in ascending order from channel 1.

+You may wish to assign specific units in a squad to a different channel to what is in the ORBAT (e.g. set FAC to LR channel 2 instead of 1).
+To do this, see [Assigning alternate default radio channel](#assigning-alternate-default-radio-channel).

 To update the ORBAT if you have changed your slot configuration, you can do any of the following:
 - Manually update the ORBAT (by adding slots, renaming squads, etc).
 - Set the `TFD_ORBAT` variable back to `TFD_ORBAT = [];` and play in singleplayer.
 You will be prompted to generate the ORBAT again.